Contributing Gear Editor

 From the mind of professional surfer, Kassia Meador, the La Luna wetsuit is designed with warmth and comfort in mind.
 The 3/2 and 4/3 mm suits feature a smoothie/jersey combination that offers maximum warmth and comfort.

-Created with the environment in mind, the suit sports a recycled thermal lining on the torso for added warm.
+Created with the environment in mind, the suit sports a recycled thermal lining on the torso for added warmth.
 Additionally, Earth First Construction elements are woven through the suit to conserve energy, save water, and keep harmful chemicals from entering the ocean.
 Other thoughtful features include fabric kneepads, a smoothie V over the chest and back, and a key stash pocket on the left arm.

 CHECK PRICE ON Backcountry